AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 ---
 # Site launch

 When you have completed deployment and testing in Integration and Staging environments, you can begin site launch preparation.
 First, you should complete all development and testing before working in the Production environment.
 Feel ready to launch?
-Review our checklists, best practices, and final steps to launch your site.
+Review checklists, best practices, and final steps to launch your site.

 If you checked this information before deploying and testing in Staging, consider reviewing the benefits of testing in Staging first in the next section.
 Staging is a near-production environment running on similar hardware, configurations, architecture, and services.
 It can reduce your downtime and make your extension, service, custom configurations, and merchant User Acceptance Testing vital components to releasing your sites and stores.